 The cybercrime menace

-Businesses face a growing cybercrime threat, with an attack happening every 39 seconds on average.
+Businesses face a growing cybercrime threat, with an attack happening every 39 seconds on average and the World Economic Forum (WEF) ranking cyber-crime as one of the top 10 threats for both impact and likelihood.
 Even if you have the best perimeter security money can buy, trusted employees inside your network may accidentally or deliberately compromise systems and data.
 So it’s a question of when—not if—a cyber attack will succeed.

 The cost of a cyber attack can be devastating.
 The NotPetya malware caused £7 billion of damage, including £600 million at Merck (pharmaceuticals), £280 million at TNT Express (logistics) and £275 million at Saint-Gobain (construction).